sergio11/melodiqtv_android/README.md

 MelodiqTV is developed and maintained by Sergio Sánchez Sánchez (Dream Software).
 Special thanks to the open-source community and the contributors who have made this project possible.
 If you have any questions, feedback, or suggestions, feel free to reach out at dreamsoftware92@gmail.com.

 A heartfelt thank you to the creators of the **[JetFit repository](https://github.com/TheChance101/tv-samples/tree/JetFit/JetFit)** for providing such an invaluable starting point for **Jetpack Compose for TV**.
-Your work has been incredibly inspiring and instrumental in shaping the development of **FitFlexTV**.
+Your work has been incredibly inspiring and instrumental in shaping the development of **MelodiqTV**.

 The **JetFit** project, licensed under **Apache 2.0**, has served as a foundational reference for implementing the **Jetpack Compose for TV UI framework**, while its design, licensed under **CC BY 4.0**, provided an excellent structure to build upon.